hipe/tmx/treemap/doc/issues/003-the-treemap-algorithm.md

 but this is also a function of the "portrait-landscape-threshold" and so it complicates the algorithm even more. so we're holding off on this for now until we get good coverage for the simpler algorithm.

+## :#note-5

+for now we go thru the divvyer even when the user data branch node has only one child node..